ITP-175-FA18/syllabus/welcome.md

     ![Github signup 3][7]

-1. Download [Github Desktop][17] and [follow the installation instructions][18]
-1. [Authenticate to Github][19]
-1. Github Desktop should install git on your machine during installation.
-Follow the [Configure Git for GitHub Desktop][20] instructions to finish the configuration process.

 ### Codecademy

 Codecademy.com is a website for learning and practicing programming concepts and is a tool we'll be using frequently.